VCityTeam/UD-SV/Doc/Process/TutorialOpenDataInItowns.md

 We take an example the island of Zanzibar, data from a drone. you can download this [here](www.google.com)

-Thank to the ZMI project (Zanzibar Mapping Initiative)
+Thanks to the ZMI project (Zanzibar Mapping Initiative)

 We have 3 types of data
  - Points Cloud: multiple [.las](http://desktop.arcgis.com/en/arcmap/10.3/manage-data/las-dataset/what-is-a-las-dataset-.htm)